 If what a customer wants is profitable to you and you can deliver, say yes.
 If the request is unreasonable, say no. By setting this precedent early on, you’ll have more happy customers.

-When I first started selling years ago, I had a tendency to say yes constantly, even when I couldn’t deliver.
+When we first started selling years ago, we had a tendency to say yes constantly, even when we couldn’t deliver.
 This produced unhappy customers, and it added unnecessary stress to the business.
-So, don’t do what I did.
+So, don’t do what we did.

 Don’t offer too much information